chernjie/hashable/README.md

 see [LICENSE](./LICENSE)

-## Alternatives you might consider
+## Alternatives

+Consider these alternatives if `hashable-cli` doesn't fully meet your needs.
+Please check the latest status of these projects:

 <!-- 118 lastpub1 -->
 - [safe-stable-stringify](https://www.npmjs.com/package/safe-stable-stringify) - Safe, deterministic and fast serialization alternative to `JSON.stringify`.
 Zero dependencies.
 ESM and CJS.
 100% coverage.